rsms/move/README.md

   - Move adds a shorthand for calling functions without parens.
 E.g. `foo(bar)` is equivalent to `foo! bar` and `Some.foo(strip(bar))` can be written as `Some.foo! strip! bar`.

 - **Variables** need not be explicitly declared.
 Move will declare a newfound variable in the scope which it first was used.
-This behavior is deterministic, in contrast to the ambiguous way implicitly declared variables work in JavaScript.
+This behavior is deterministic, in contrast to the ambiguous way implicitly declared variables behave in JavaScript.

 - **No commas** required to terminate expressions.
 Move will determine when a comma is needed so you don't have to (and the code gets more readable).